Our Homeland Movement: Ideology

-Although the party identifies itself as "third way", opposing the policies of both the left-wing opposition and the governing right-wing party Fidesz, the mass-media has variously described Our Homeland Movement and its ideology as nationalist, right-wing populist, far-right, radical right, extremist and even neo-fascist.
-The party has anti-immigration, anti-Masonic and pro-Russian views, and it was also accused of having anti-Islamic, antiziganist, antisemitic views.
-The party holds national conservative, traditionalist and social conservative positions.
+Although it identifies itself as "third way", opposing the policies of both the right-wing party Fidesz and the governing centre-right Tisza Party, the party and its ideology has been variously described as nationalist, right-wing populist, far-right, radical right, extremist, and neo-fascist.
+The party has anti-immigration, anti-Masonic, and pro-Russian views, and it has been also accused of having anti-Islamic, antiziganist, and antisemitic views.
+The party holds national conservative, traditionalist, and social conservative positions.

 Economy

-The party also positioned itself as agrarianist.
-According to the movement, Hungary should become economically independent, and to this end, the party would create hundreds of small and large food processing plants in the country and announce a new land distribution program.
+Our Homeland Movement positioned itself as agrarianist.
+According to the party, Hungary should become economically independent, and to this end the party would create hundreds of small and large food processing plants in the country and announce a new land distribution program.
 With the distribution of land, they would like to favor young Hungarians in particular.
-They would re-establish the Hangya Szövetkezet (Ant Cooperative) that existed in Hungary in the first half of the 20th century, whose task was to ensure that farmers achieved a good position in the market, allowing their interests to prevail.
+They would re-establish the Hangya Szövetkezet (Ant Cooperative), which existed in Hungary in the first half of the 20th century, whose task was to ensure that farmers achieved a good position in the market, allowing their interests to prevail.

 The movement holds anti-communist views.
-The party demands the disclosure of agent lists, the accountability of party state leaders – for example, MSZMP leaders, KISZ secretaries, Workers' Militia and ÁVH members – and their ban from public life, as well as the withdrawal of communist luxury pensions.
-The party considers the Antifa movement a terrorist organization.
+The party demands the disclosure of agent lists, the accountability of party state leaders (for example, MSZMP leaders, KISZ secretaries, Workers' Militia, and ÁVH members) and their ban from public life, as well as the withdrawal of what they see as communist luxury pensions.
+The party considers the antifa movement a terrorist organization.
 They support the demolition of statues containing communist symbols, such as the Soviet Heroic Monument on Liberty Square.

 Corruption

-To curb corruption, they would abolish immunity.
+To curb corruption, Our Homeland Movement would abolish immunity.
 They oppose joining the European Public Prosecutor's Office, instead wishing to establish a Hungarian Anti-corruption Prosecutor's Office.
 The executive board of the organization would include prosecutors delegated by the government and the opposition, as well as non-parliamentary social organizations.

 Diaspora

-The party supports the autonomy of Hungarian communities abroad, for example, it supports the Székely autonomy movement and it also supports Hungarian Regional Autonomy.
+The party supports the autonomy of Hungarian communities abroad; for example, it supports the Székely autonomy movement and it also supports Hungarian Regional Autonomy.
 They would support education of the Hungarian diaspora in the Hungarian language from kindergarten to university, as well as the use of Hungarian national symbols.
 The party wishes to establish the day of the signing of the Second Vienna Award as a holiday, called the Day of Homecoming, to commemorate the territorial revisions recovered by regent Miklós Horthy.